kamermanpr/hivsn-incidence/README.md

 #### Shutting down

 Once done, log out of _RStudio_ and enter the following into a terminal to stop the _Docker_ container: `docker stop hivsn`.
-If you then want to remove the container, enter: `docker rm spars`.
-If you also want to remove the _Docker_ image you downloaded, enter: `docker rmi kamermanpr/docker-hivsn-incidence:v1.0.0`
+If you then want to remove the container, enter: `docker rm hivsn`.
+If you also want to remove the _Docker_ image you downloaded, enter: `docker rmi kamermanpr/docker-hivsn-incidence:v1.0.4`